-31 March 2016 31 March 2015 Accounting profit for the year before tax 29,705,711 30,002,187 Effective tax at the domestic rates applicable to profits in the country concerned 12,850,690 12,852,937 Impact of change in tax rate on deferred tax 252,699 147,873 Non allowable expenses 896,819 756,786 Tax expense 14,000,208 13,757,596
+31 March 2017 31 March 2016 Accounting profit for the year before tax 43,785,891 29,705,711 Effective tax at the domestic rates applicable to profits in the country concerned 18,941,776 12,850,690 Impact of change in tax rate on deferred tax 252,699 Non allowable expenses/(Non-taxable income) (539,193) 896,819 Tax expense 18,402,583 14,000,208

-The reconciliation shown above has been based on the rate 43.26 per cent (previous year: 42.84 per cent) as applicable under Indian tax laws.
+The reconciliation shown above has been based on the rate 43.26 per cent (previous year: 43.26 per cent) as applicable under Indian tax laws.

-Indus Gas profits are taxable as per the tax laws applicable in Guernsey where zero per cent tax rate has been prescribed for corporates.
+The Company's profits are taxable as per the tax laws applicable in Guernsey where zero per cent tax rate has been prescribed for corporates.
 Accordingly, there is no tax liability for the Group in Guernsey. iServices and Newbury being participants in the PSC are covered under the Indian Income tax laws as well as tax laws for their respective countries.
 However, considering the existence of double tax avoidance arrangement between Cyprus and India, and Mauritius and India, profits in Newbury and iServices are not likely to attract any additional tax in their local jurisdiction.
 Under Indian tax laws, Newbury and iServices are allowed to claim the entire expenditure in respect of the Oil Block incurred until the start of commercial production (whether included in the exploration and evaluation assets or development assets) as deductible expense in the first year of commercial production or over a period of 10 years.
 The Company has opted to claim the expenditure in the first year of commercial production.
-As the Group has commenced commercial production in 2011 and has generated profits in Newbury and iServices, the management believes there is reasonable certainty of utilisation of such losses in the future years and thus a deferred tax asset has been created in respect of these.
+As the Group has commenced commercial production in 2011 and has generated profits in Newbury and iServices, the management believes there is reasonable certainty of utilization of such losses in the future years and thus a deferred tax asset has been created in respect of these.